Vis4Sense/student-projects/instructions/software.md

 **The repository is public, so don't upload any data that can't be shared**
   - You can create a separate private repository for sensitve data.
 Follow the 'data management plan' of your ethics application.

-Each cohort has its folder: the current one is [2023-224](/2023-2024)
+Each cohort has its folder: for example folder [2023-224](/2023-2024) is for project for the 23-24 academic year.
-- We will use the `readme.md` in the folder for the meeting notes.
+- ~~We will use the `readme.md` in the folder for the meeting notes~~.
+For 25-26, we will try use Teams tasks (MS planner) as the meeting notes.

 Inside the folder, please make **a subfolder with your name** for your project:
-- Include in your folder a **`readme.md`** file to list all the things in your folder (e.g., which subfolder contains what) and other information such as how to run your code.
+- Include in your folder a **`readme.md`** file to list all the things in your folder (e.g., which subfolder contains what) and other information such as how to setup and run your code (so the students after you can easily reuse your code/data/model).
 - Use the your folder for your code and everything else such as collected data and design sketches;
 - **Don't include large files**: as everyone else will download them when they do a 'pull' of the repository.